TvOS: Accessibility

-Apple TV with and without tvOS supports closed captioning, so the deaf or hard of hearing can experience TV episodes and feature-length movies.
-Compatible episodes and movies are denoted with a CC (closed captioning) or SDH (subtitles for the deaf or hard-of-hearing) icon in the iTunes Store either on the Apple TV or in iTunes itself.
-The viewer can customize the captions in episodes or movies with styles and fonts that are more conducive to their hearing and/or visual impairment.

-The Touch surface on the Siri Remote is customizable.
-Tracking when set to Fast adjusts the thumb movements made to amplify the distance in relation to how far the thumb has moved on the glass touchpad.
-Conversely when tracking is set to slow, larger movements of the thumb on the touchpad will tune down the distance that is traversed on the screen.
-This can help people with disabilities.

-Apple's Remote app on iOS devices allows control of the Apple TV from an iPhone, iPad or iPod Touch.
-The iOS remote app increases the accessibility of the Apple TV by enabling Switch Control.
-Switch Control is a unique Apple technology that enables navigation sequentially through onscreen items and perform specific actions such as selecting, tapping, dragging, typing using third party Bluetooth-enabled switch hardware made for those with handicaps.
+Bluetooth keyboard support is also available.
+When used with VoiceOver, characters are read aloud as they are typed and confirmed.
+While designed for Apple's keyboards, the system is compatible with most third-party Bluetooth keyboards.

+Closed captioning and SDH (Subtitles for the Deaf or Hard-of-Hearing) are supported for video content, with customizable caption styles and fonts.
+Compatible media is marked with CC or SDH icons in the iTunes Store.

+The Siri Remote allows for customization of the touch surface, including tracking speed adjustments and the option to disable the touch functionality entirely in second-generation or later models, using directional buttons instead.

+Apple's Remote app for iOS devices can also control Apple TV.
+It includes support for Switch Control, which enables users with motor impairments to navigate the interface using compatible switch devices.

 Development

-tvOS 9 ships with all-new development tools for developers. tvOS adds support for an all-new SDK for developers to build apps for the TV including all of the APIs included in iOS 9 such as Metal.
+tvOS 9 shipped with all-new development tools for developers, adding support for a new SDK for developers to build apps for the TV including all of the APIs included in iOS 9 such as Metal.
 It also adds the tvOS App Store which allows users to browse, download, and install a wide variety of applications.
 In addition, developers can now use their own interface inside of their application rather than only being able to use Apple's interface.
 Since tvOS is based on iOS, it is easy to port existing iOS apps to the Apple TV with Xcode while making only a few refinements to the app to better suit the larger screen.
-Apple provides Xcode free of charge to all registered Apple developers.
+Apple provides Xcode free to all registered Apple developers.
 To develop for the new Apple TV, it is necessary to make a parallax image for the application icon.
 In order to do this, Apple provides a Parallax exporter and previewer in the development tools for the Apple TV.

 Version history

-Information about new updates to Apple TV (2nd generation) onwards is published on Apple's knowledge base.
+Information about software updates for Apple TV (2nd generation) onwards is published on Apple's support website.

 Supported OS releases

+Apple TV Software 1.0

+Apple TV software 1.0 presented the user with an interface similar to that of Front Row.
+Like Front Row on the Mac, it presents the user with seven options for consuming content.
+Movies, TV Shows, Music, Podcasts, Photos, Settings, and Sources.
+It was a modified version of Mac OS X 10.4 Tiger.

+Apple TV Software 2.0

+In February 2008, Apple released a major and free upgrade to the Apple TV, labelled "Take Two" (2.0).
+This update did away with Front Row and introduced a new interface in which content was organized into six categories, all of which appeared in a large square box on the screen upon startup (movies, TV shows, music, YouTube, podcasts, and photos) and presented in the initial menu, along with a "Settings" option for configuration, including software updates.
+It also made updates over the air, meaning the computer was no longer required.